Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

 \section{Results and Discussion}

 In this section, we discuss the characterization results for the constituent powders followed by an evaluation of the printed foam morphology.
 In addition, the impact of the print settings and GMB parameters on the mechanical performance of the foam is discussed.
 Finally, we elucidate the effect of GMB volume fraction and size on the mechanical response of these printed syntactic foams.
-The summary of this section is shown in Fig. \ref{img:ressumm}.